VinsmokeSomya/Django-Application-on-AWS-using-ECS-and-ECR/README.md

 ![AWS](https://imgur.com/wLMcRHS.jpg)

-**This article will deploy a Django-based application onto AWS using ECS (Elastic Container Service) and ECR (Elastic Container Registry).
+**Deployed a Django-based application onto AWS using ECS (Elastic Container Service) and ECR (Elastic Container Registry).
 We start by creating the docker image of our application and pushing it to ECR.
-After that, we create the instance and deploy the application on AWS using ECS.
-Next, we ensure the application is running correctly using Django’s built-in web server.**
+After that, we create the instance and deploy the application on AWS using ECS.**

 ## Prerequisite